Wang Zaoshi

-Wang Zaoshi (王造时, September 2, 1903 – August 5, 1971) was a Chinese lawyer and activist for human rights and constitutional government under both the Nationalist Government in Republican China and the People's Republic of China.
+Wang Zaoshi (王造时 (Wang Tsao-shih, Wáng Zàoshí), September 2, 1903 – August 5, 1971) was a Chinese lawyer and activist for human rights and constitutional government under both the Nationalist Government in Republican China and the People's Republic of China.
 He was educated at Tsinghua University then went to the United States for a doctorate at University of Wisconsin, Madison and post-doctoral work at University of London.
 In the years leading up to the Second Sino-Japanese War (1937-1945) he was prominent in the National Salvation Association (全国各界救国联合会) that agitated for resistance to Japan and criticized the Nationalist government for its weak policies.
 He was one of the so-called Seven Gentlemen, liberal scholars and activists arrested in 1936 for advocating a United Front between the Kuomintang and the Chinese Communist Party in order to fight the Empire of Japan during leading up to the Second Sino-Japanese War.
 He was active in the China Democratic League during and after the war.

 After the foundation of the People's Republic of China, he continued to advocate constitutional government, democratic reforms, human rights and democracy, but was attacked after the 100 Flowers Movement of 1957 and in the Cultural Revolution (1966-1976).